House prices in High Peak

 Based on 4,318 sales recorded in the last three years (HM Land Registry).

-The median home in High Peak has sold for £255,000 over the last three years — below the ~£290,000 England & Wales average.
-The average of £296,919 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
+The average house price in High Peak over the last three years is £296,919, with a median sold price of £255,000 — below the ~£290,000 England & Wales norm.
+The mean sits notably higher than the median here, which usually means a tail of larger or higher-value sales pulling the average up.
 That's drawn from 4,318 recorded sales — a liquid, actively-traded local market.

 High Peak price trend